WHAT TO DO IN NEW YORK IN 4 DAYS

 Here you will find high-end retailers, like Saks, Tiffany & Co., and Louis Vuitton.
-If you are in the mood for shopping, then you can spend the rest of the morning exploring the stores.
+If you are in the mood for shopping, then you can spend the rest of the morning exploring the stores and buildings (like the Flatiron Building).
 And even if you do not plan to buy, window shopping these luxury establishments can be lots of fun, too.
 Walking Fifth Avenue should probably take about two hours, or more.
 Are you getting hungry?

 The High Line

 After all that strolling, I would suggest stopping for some food and then heading to the High Line.

 To get there, walk to the 5th Ave/53rd St subway stop and take the E train to the 14th Street station.
 It’s about a 5 to 10-minute walk to the High Line.